ongr-io/ApiBundle/Resources/doc/setup.rst

     ONGRApiBundle_ApiRoute:
        resource: .
        type: apiroute
+       prefix: /api

 Step 5: That's it
 -----------------

 Try your new API.
-Type ``http://ongr.dev/api/v1/product`` in your browser.
-You should receive json encoded products list.
+Open ``yourdomain.com/api/v1/product`` page in your browser.
+You should receive json encoded product list.

 What's next ?
 -------------